Presidency of Mary Robinson: Time in office

 In 1993, Robinson was again prevented from leaving the country by a Fianna Fáil government, this time by Albert Reynold's government.
-Robinson had been invited by the Brookings Institute to co-chair a committee with the stated aim of advising on reform of the UN, on the approach to its 50th anniversary.
+Robinson had been invited by the Brookings Institution to co-chair a committee with the stated aim of advising on reform of the UN, on the approach to its 50th anniversary.
 It emerged that the government were not making the case that there was a constitutional ban on Robinson's appointment, but that they had taken the decision to veto her appointment as a matter of policy, provoking criticism from the media.

 On May 27, 1993, Robinson became the first Irish president to visit the United Kingdom in an official capacity, when she met with Queen Elizabeth II at Buckingham Palace.
 Robinson had previously met Prince Philip in 1991, when she received permission from Haughey to travel to the University of Cambridge to accept an honorary degree, where Philip was then the chancellor.
 Reportedly, Haughey only realised that the prince was the university's chancellor after he had already granted Robinson permission to travel.
 Several weeks later, on 18 June, Robinson controversially met with Sinn Féin president Gerry Adams in his West Belfast constituency.

 In 1994, Robinson was the first head of state to visit Rwanda in the aftermath of the Rwandan genocide.

 Robinson issued her resignation as president in a message to the Ceann Comhairle of the Dáil, taking effect on 12 September 1997.
 The government stated that her resignation "was not unexpected" and wished her "every success".
 Robinson resigned to take up appointment as United Nations High Commissioner for Human Rights.
 Upon her resignation as president, the role of President of Ireland was transferred to the Presidential Commission (which comprised the Chief Justice of Ireland, the Ceann Comhairle of Dáil Éireann and the Cathaoirleach of Seanad Éireann) from 12 September to 11 November 1997, when the new president Mary McAleese was sworn in.
+Despite leaving office with just three months remaining in her presidency, Robinson later expressed regret at her early departure, indicating she could have postponed her acceptance of High Commissioner's office.